Toyota Mark X: Standard

 The Standard model is the entry-level variant.
 Available only with the 2.5 L engine, it is available in rear-wheel drive (250G, 250G "F package" and Relax Selection) and four-wheel drive (250G Four, 250G "F package") option.
 It has an ivory and black interior colour and the option of wood-grain panel colour.
+The base model "F Package" does not have switches on the steering wheel or door courtesy lamps.
+16-inch steel wheels with wheel covers are also standard on this most affordable model.
+The 250G and Relax Selection came with standard 16-inch alloy wheels, as well as smart entry and push button engine start system.

 Premium

-This variant is available with the 2.5 L or 3.5 L engine.
+This variant was initially available only with the 3.5 L engine as the Premium and Premium "L Package".
 The exterior differentiates itself from other grades by arranging the mall plated grille, trim specific side skirts and unique front bumper design.
 It also features a millimetre-wave radar system for cruise control and a pre-crash safety system with brake activation.
 The seat upholstery is made from Alcantara (with leather being an option).
 Super UV cut glass and nanoE air ventilation system is also used on this grade.
 Other features include a retractable rear sunshade, fully automatic self-parking system, driver's power 8-way adjustable seat and passenger 4-way power seat (with inbuilt heating and cooling) and electronically adjustable shock absorbers (Adaptive Variable Suspension System (AVS) which can be controlled from the cabin.

+For the facelift model, the Premium is also offered with the 2.5 L engine.

 Sports

 The Sports variant is available as the 250S/250RDS and the 350S/350RDS.
 It is designed to replace the Tourer V variant from previous models of the X-chassis cars.
-Standard on the exterior is a rear trunk spoiler, rear diffuser and a redesigned front and rear bumper dedicated to improving aerodynamic performance.
+Standard on the exterior is a rear boot spoiler, rear diffuser and redesigned front and rear bumpers dedicated to improving aerodynamic performance.
 In addition, it has a smoked coating on the headlamps and taillamps to differentiate itself from the other models.
 Specific to the 350S is special 18x8J aluminium wheels with 235/45R18 tyres, 334 mm large-diameter ventilated front brake disks and four-piston "aluminium monobloc callipers" made by ADVICS Co.
 Unique to the Sports variant is Vehicle Dynamics Integrated Management with variable gear ratio steering which changes the ratio of steering input to wheel movement so as to help low-speed parking as well as remain stable at high speed.
 Also standard on the 350S is the AVS.
 This is backed up with other safety features such as VSC, traction control, ABS and EBD.
 Other standard features include aluminium pedals, footrest and steering wheel paddle shifters.
 Auto tilt-away steering wheel (when the ignition is switched off) is standard on the 3.5 L models only.
 Driver's power 8-way adjustable seat and passenger 4-way power seat, seat heating and cooling, and leather interior are available as options.